 Venue for any legal proceeding related to this Agreement shall be in the Seventh Judicial Circuit Court in and for Flagler County, Florida.

-3. This Agreement is the result of bona fide arm’s length negotiations between the City and the Society and all parties have contributed substantially and materially to the preparation of the Contract.
+This Agreement is the result of bona fide arms length negotiations between the City and the Society and all parties have contributed substantially and materially to the preparation of the Contract.
 Accordingly, this Agreement shall not be construed or interpreted more strictly against any one party than against any other party.

+This Agreement represents the entire and integrated agreement between the City and the Society, and supersedes all prior negotiations, representations or agreements, either written or oral.
+This Agreement may be amended only by written instruments signed by both the City and the Society, and is subject to such reasonable modifications as may be required by the City’s insurer(s), if any.

 INDEMNITY.